dialpad/dialtone-legacy/docs/utilities/grid/gap.md

 ---
 title: Gap
-desc: Utilities to control the spacing between columns, rows, or both in grids.
+description: Utilities to control the spacing between columns, rows, or both in grids.
 ---

 ## Adding universal row and column gaps